aadulan/year_4/math_ed/reading.md

   - connectionist emphasis on challenging all pupils, had high expectations for everyone regarless of ability, others did maths different for lower attaining pupils
   - connectionist had discussions between teacher, pupils, groups or individually, saw importance of compuntational skills, did not see pre-requiste that pupils should learnt a skill in advance of being able to apply
   -  *discovery* or *transmission* orientated teachers, application of knowledge involved pupils putting what they had previously learnt into context

+  ### Teaching Mathematics in secondary schools

+  #### Open and closed mathematics approaches

+  ##### Introduction

+  > growing concern that students cannot use maths learnt at school, in situations outside the classroom

+  - led to decrease in `drill and practise` to `lets problem solve`
+  - reccommed students given open-ended, practical and investigative work which requires them to make their own deccision, plan routes, choose methods, apply their mathematical knowledge

+  ##### The Two Schools

+  > teaching methods were different, but student intake were very similar

+  - **Amber Hill School:**
+    - teachers show methods and procedures on the board, and pupils work through textbook for remainder of the class apart of last two weeks where they were given open ended project
+    - Students grouped in eight sets based on ability all were extremely motivated
+    - Find lessons borning and tedious
+  - **Rule following behaviour:**
+    - students viewed maths was all about memorising a vast number if rules,formulas and equations, thought it was wrong to think about how to solve the problem
+    - students were not encouraged to discuss rules or methods or think about why they were useful, did not know when situations were mathmatically similar
+  - **Cue based behaviour:**
+    - based mathematical thinking what they thought was expected